 No contest here.
 Battery life is the ONE’s weak point, while the Starry has it fully covered.

 The Starry is built for portable use, and that’s about it.
 At most, you can purchase a water pipe adapter to attach it to a bubbler, but the Starry gets easily overwhelmed when paired with glass.
-The ONE is not only smaller, but also comes with an Accessory Attachment that turns your portable vape into a small, at-home vapor factory.
+The ONE is not only smaller, its Accessory Attachment turns your portable vape into a small, at-home vapor factory.
 The ONE’s strong heater can keep up with the demanding draws that come with a bubbler.
 Pairing the ONE with your own glass, or one of our Mini-bubblers, transforms the session into something much bigger.

 The ONE’s Accessory Attachment make it the easy choice here.
 It feels like two or three vapes in one.